Good Fat vs. Bad Fat: A Simple Healthy Guide

-Judging by the questions I’m getting from my patients and readers, there’s some confusion about fat, particularly the saturated variety.
+Judging by the questions I’m getting from my readers, there’s some confusion about fat, particularly the saturated variety.
 I’m not surprised.
-There are so many myths when it comes to fat, even doctors sometimes have a hard time sorting it all out.
+There are so many myths when it comes to fat, many people have a hard time sorting it all out.
 That’s really a shame.
 Getting the right kind of fat is extremely important to your health, both physical and emotional.
 So let’s revisit the subject, because if there’s one thing nearly everyone needs, it’s the good kind of fat.
 As I’ve said before, the right fats are essential to a fully functional body and we quite literally cannot live without them.

 During the past 30 years, fat has been blamed for everything from heart disease to obesity.
-More recently, certain fats – known as Essential Fatty Acids (EFAs) — have become the darlings of many of the more forward-thinking members of the medical community, because of their singular ability to enhance our health.
+More recently, certain fats – known as Essential Fatty Acids (EFAs) — have become better appreciated by many members of the medical community, because of their singular ability to enhance our health.
 But the human body cannot produce EFAs, so we must get them from either food or supplements.

 What’s So Good About the Good Fats?